1.5. One month in without a smartphone -- growing doubts about the value of technology in general

 I still don’t understand why all micro-mobility options are app-based and electric-powered.
 The Wheels/Veo option (like a scooter with a seat) literally feels like an electric-assisted shopping cart that you see in grocery stores for people unable to walk.

 I asked if finding each bike/scooter and unlocking it inevitably required a smartphone app.
-One guy explained that I could actually unlock a Lime bike through texts; it would involve going into a 7-11 to use a kiosk of some kind.
+One guy explained that I could actually unlock a Lime bike through texts; it would involve finding a 7-11 to use a kiosk.
 Then I thought, how will I know where the bikes are, and where the 7-11s are, without a location-based app or a lot of pre-planning?
 At the very least, Lime seems to be more considerate of basic phone users.

 Shutting off incoming email from lists, groups, newsletters

 I have been unsubscribing relentlessly to everything that arrives unsolicited in my email inbox.
 Last Friday I looked at all the lists I’m on at work, lists that channel endless messages into folders that I never read (via filtering rules).
-I decided to unsubscribe to 90% of them, choosing instead to visit the groups messages online when I decide to visit them.
+I decided to unsubscribe to 90% of them, choosing instead to view the group messages online on my own schedule.

 With less email arriving in my inbox, I’m much less distracted and have less incentive to keep checking my email.
 In my personal inbox, I also deleted all my previous filtering rules.
 Life is better with email that is personal only.

 When I wake up in the morning, my first instinct isn’t usually to check my email.
 Instead, I mostly pick up the book I was reading the night before.
-By helping make email more of a disappointment (e.g., spam to delete, more privacy change notifications to confirm, etc.) I hope to have reduced the whole cycle of variable rewards that powers the drive to constantly check email.
+By helping make email more of a disappointment (e.g., spam to delete, more privacy change notifications to confirm, etc.) I’m trying to reduce the whole cycle of variable rewards that powers the drive to constantly check email.

 Music on CDs